Rebecca Mosner Rebecca Mosner

 Should you build it yourself?

-The companies who do build their own webhook infrastructure - think Shopify, Stripe, GitHub - have armies of engineers.
-They built it because they had to.
+The companies who build their own webhook infrastructure — think Shopify, Stripe, GitHub — have dedicated platform teams.
+They built it because they had to, at their scale.
 They also spent years getting it right.
 And even they offload some of their webhook management to third-party tools.

 Hookdeck Event Gateway gives you queueing, retries, observability, replay, scaling, transformations, filtering, routing — all out of the box.
-Because shipping features > shipping your own webhook infrastructure and ops team.
+For a detailed comparison of your options, see our guide to choosing a queuing solution.

 Conclusion: Reliable webhooks = reliable software